 Production from Tartaruga

 The Tartaruga conventional oil field recovered 63.67% of its total recoverable reserves, with peak production in 2020.
-The peak production was approximately 0.56 thousand bpd of crude oil and condensate.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2047.

 About Maha Energy Brasil

 Maha Energy Brasil Ltda (Maha Energy) is involved in exploration and production of oil and gas.
 It is headquartered in Rio de Janeiro, Brazil.

 For more details on the Tartaruga Conventional Oil Field, buy the profile here.